 c) mitigate significant adverse impacts on tourism and recreation activities.

-2. Proposals should avoid causing significant adverse impacts on existing tourism and recreation activities.
-If it is not possible to avoid impacts they should be minimised or mitigated, proposals should include how this will be achieved.
+3. Proposals should avoid causing significant adverse impacts on existing tourism and recreation activities.
+If it is not possible to avoid impacts they must be minimised or mitigated, proposals should demonstrate how this will be achieved.
 For example:

 - local councils